minswap/minswap-stableswap/stableswap-docs/stableswap-spec.md

   - Pool Value must only contain necessary tokens inside:
     - Minimum ADA
     - Pool NFT Asset
+    - Remaining LP Asset
     - Stable Assets (which is defined in Pool Paramters)
   - Batcher with valid license token must be a signer of transaction.
 A valid license token is the token having expired timestamp as TokenName and must be within current time and current time + _maximum_deadline_range_
   - Irrelevant field (which is Amplification Coefficient) in Pool datum must be unchanged.
     - Validate the Pool State (datum balances, value balances and total_liquidity) must be the same with the calculated amount after applying through all orders.
 The validator will loop through the list of batch inputs and outputs and validate each one, as well as calculate the final state of the pool.
 Important note that order inputs are sorted lexicographically due to Cardano ledger's design, so the Batcher will pre-calculate correct order inputs indexes, pass through the redeemer (input_indexes) and validator will sort the Order Inputs with the indexes to make sure that Orders will be processed with FIFO ordering
-    - Validate that transaction can only mint LP Token if having any order requires minting LP.
-Otherwise, transaction doesn't mint anything
+    - Transaction doesn't mint anything
     - Balances in Pool In/Out datum must have the same length with Pool Assets
 - **WithdrawAdminFee**:
   - Having only one Pool Input and Output in the transaction.
 This redeemer doesn't allow any other scripts except Pool's script in the Inputs or Outputs